NYC's Delivery Drivers Want Employee Status, and Nothing Less

 Beyond those five measures, the Deliveristas have their sights on employee recognition and a proper union — and they now have the backing of the largest service union in the city, SEIU 32BJ.
 Moving forward largely depends upon passing the PRO Act, the sweeping federal labor reform that would make it more difficult for companies to classify workers as independent contractors.

 The Deliveristas are also reaching out to West African and Asian workers, with materials printed by the Worker’s Justice Project in different languages.
 “The struggle I share with [the Deliveristas] is the same struggle of every delivery person,” says Kokeina.

 They also share common fears.
 “We are scared,” Kokeina says of the West African community.
 “We are immigrants without legal status.
 I’ve been talking to my African friends to join us, so we can win this fight together.”

-Luis Feliz Leon is a freelance journalist from New York City and an educator at Labor Notes.
+Luis Feliz Leon is a staff writer and organizer at Labor Notes.